sauvc/rulebook/rulebook.md

 The first task, Navigation, is mandatory and **must be completed** before attempting any other task.
 The other tasks can be attempted in any order.
 Surfacing at any point signifies <span class="emphasis">end of the attempt</span>.

 ### 1. Navigation
 The aim of this task is to swim through a gate placed at the bottom of the pool.
 The gate may be located anywhere on a horizontal line, parallel to the side of the swimming pool, approximately 12m away from the starting zone.
 See Figure 4.
-The AUV has to swim through the 150 cm high gate without touching the gate.
+The AUV has to swim through the 150 cm tall gate without touching the gate.

 **A red flare** may be located anywhere on a horizontal line approximately 8m from starting zone, before the gate.
 The AUV **has to avoid** touching the red flare.
 Any part of the AUV touching the red flare causes an immediate <span class="important">abort</span> of the attempt.